democratizedspace/dspace/frontend/src/pages/docs/md/about.md

 ## Make your own quests

 Make your [quests](/quests) locally and then share them with the community.
-Each quest is [reviewed by a human](/docs/reviews) to ensure that it is not spammy or malicious.
-The quests will be ERC-1155 tokens minted for free, minus gas fees.
-Starting with Polygon.
-Participation is optional, but this feature is avaialble for those who are interested.
-For more info, check out the [web3](/docs/web3) page.

 ## Where to go next